Aliases for SERPINI1 Gene

 GeneCards Summary for SERPINI1 Gene

-SERPINI1 (Serpin Peptidase Inhibitor, Clade I (Neuroserpin), Member 1) is a Protein Coding gene.
-Diseases associated with SERPINI1 include encephalopathy, familial, with neuroserpin inclusion bodies and dementia, familial british.
-Among its related pathways are Cell adhesion_Plasmin signaling and Validated targets of C-MYC transcriptional activation.
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity.
-An important paralog of this gene is SERPINB12.
+SERPINI1 (Serpin Family I Member 1) is a Protein Coding gene.
+Diseases associated with SERPINI1 include Encephalopathy, Familial, With Neuroserpin Inclusion Bodies and Encephalopathy.
+Among its related pathways are Validated targets of C-MYC transcriptional activation and Cell adhesion_Plasmin signaling.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase inhibitor activity.
+An important paralog of this gene is SERPINI2.

 UniProtKB/Swiss-Prot for SERPINI1 Gene

-Serine protease inhibitor that inhibits plasminogen activators and plasmin but not thrombin.
+Serine protease inhibitor that inhibits plasminogen activators and plasmin but not thrombin (PubMed:9442076, PubMed:26329378, PubMed:19265707, PubMed:19285087, PubMed:11880376).
 May be involved in the formation or reorganization of synaptic connections as well as for synaptic plasticity in the adult nervous system.
-May protect neurons from cell damage by tissue-type plasminogen activator
+May protect neurons from cell damage by tissue-type plasminogen activator (Probable).